 Cooling System Failure

-Since most engine failures are coolant related, mastering your coolant program is by far the most cost effective way to extend engine life.
+Most engine failures are coolant related, so mastering your coolant program is by far the most cost-effective way to extend engine life.

-Cooling system conditioner contains nitrite.
+The cooling system conditioner contains nitrite.
 When nitrite is present in the coolant, it puts a tough nitrate coating on the liner which protects the metal from damage.
-As the constant vibrations continue, the nitrate is blasted away and replenished by nitrite in solution.
+As the constant vibrations continue, the nitrate is blasted away and replenished by nitrite in the solution.
 Need release coolant filters help maintain coolant pH.
 MER Need release filter systems are available for all engines-Diesel or gasoline.

-Contact Brian Guinn at 206-286-1817 about getting our technicians to check and upgrade your cooling system.
+Contact us at 206-286-1817 about getting our technicians to check and upgrade your cooling system.